yyyyychen/LowMemoryBP/README.md

 # LowMemoryBP

-This is the official repository of our paper *"Reducing Fine-Tuning Memory Overhead by Approximate and Memory-Sharing Backpropagation"*.
+This is the official repository of our paper *"Reducing Fine-Tuning Memory Overhead by Approximate and Memory-Sharing Backpropagation"*[[paper]](https://arxiv.org/abs/2406.16282).
 The Approx-BP and MS-BP techniques from our paper can **reduce a significant amount of GPU activation memory usage** during fine-tuning stage, **without slowing down the training throughput**.

 ![Activation_Memory](./pictures/bar.png)